jsha/blocktogether/README.md

 You should now be able to access your local version of blocktogether in a browser at http://localhost:3000.

-Log in for the first time using the 'Log in' button, not the 'Sign up' button.
+Log in for the first time using the 'Log in' button (nope, not the 'Sign up' button).
 After you've authorized your app, you should be able to connect to the database using the credentials installed in /etc/blocktogether/config.json: